motionmanjevin/lend-connect-ai-22/README.md

 # LendMe - Peer-to-Peer Lending Platform

-A modern, secure peer-to-peer lending platform built with React, TypeScript, and Supabase.
-LendMe connects borrowers and lenders in Ghana, providing a seamless experience for loan requests, funding, and management.

 ### Core Functionality
 - **User Authentication & Profiles** - Secure user registration and profile management
 - **Loan Marketplace** - Browse and create loan requests and lending offers